TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid.md

 ## Theories

-The VirtualScroller [uses a fixed size viewpoint container that scrolls over a child container]({{ vs_url | append: "#virtual-scrolling-implementation-in-react" }}).
+The VirtualScroller [uses a fixed size viewport container that scrolls over a child container]({{ vs_url | append: "#virtual-scrolling-implementation-in-react" }}).
 The child contains the currently loaded rows sandwiched between two padding containers that represent the unloaded virtualized rows.
 When the [scroll event](https://developer.mozilla.org/en-US/docs/Web/API/Element/scroll_event) on the viewport container is raised, the component updates the React state which triggers a React render that creates the rows that have scrolled into view.

 The scroll event is triggered *after* the browser has scrolled the existing DOM content.
 Everything works as long as the component updates the DOM to create the newly visible rows *before* the browser schedules a render.
 It looks like, when you scroll fast and far, the render happens before the DOM is updated.
 The blank content is one of the padding containers being scrolled into view before the control eventually catches up.